floridop/MNXB11-fairytale/fairytale.md

 lives the *Squonk*

-The average Squonk is 7 meters tall and screams loud. the squank is yellow and covered in scales.
+The average Squonk is 7 meters tall and screams loud. the Squonk is yellow and covered in scales.
 It hisses uncontrollably.
 It once met a blue Squonk.
 He lives in a blue world.
 He saw the Drowsloks and he hissed at them angrily

 >  Add some lines to the story.
 Can be anything.
 Inspiration?